-Following the Sloan Consortium's framework, this review is organized around their five pillars of quality: learning effectiveness, cost effectiveness and institutional commitment, access, faculty satisfaction, and student satisfaction (Moore, 2005).
+Following the Sloan Consortium's framework, this review is organized around their five pillars of quality: learning effectiveness, cost effectiveness and institutional commitment, access, faculty satisfaction, The quality of OLTE programs seems to be the 1,000-pound elephant in the room. and student satisfaction (Moore, 2005).
 However, cost effectiveness and institutional commitment are discussed together with student and faculty satisfaction because the literature agrees that student and faculty satisfaction are intricately connected to the way the institution envisages and organizes online instruction.
 The Sloan Consortium is committed to quality in online education, whether in the education sector or in business and industry.
 Kern (2006), however, argues that "the complexity of the issues involved in technology and language learning is pushing us to look beyond gross decontextualized measures of effectiveness to understand effectiveness in terms of the specifics of what people do with computers, how they do it, and what it means to them" (p.
 189), all of which are discussed in some measure in the following sections.